choiyh592/BADDIE/README.md

 ```
 Below are descriptions for the flags.
 * `--inputtxt`: Text File containing T1 MRI paths for all subjects.
 There should be only one path per line.
 An example is provided below.
-* `--resampledtxt`: Text File containing paths for resampled MRIs of all subjects.
-There should be only one path per line.
-Should be in the same order as the --inputtxt file.
-Should have the same number of lines as the --inputtxt file.
-An example is provided below.
 * `--outputdir`: Path for a single directory to contain all outputs.
 An example is provided below.
 * `--sidtxt`: Text File containing the subject ID to use.
-There should be only one ID per line.
+There should be only one ID per line. \
 Should be in the same order as the --inputtxt file.
-Should have the same number of lines as the --inputtxt file.
-Should be unique.
+Should have the same number of lines as the `--inputtxt` file.
+Should be unique. \
 An example is provided below.
 * `--device`: Select device to run FastSurferCNN inference on: cpu, or cuda(= Nvidia GPU) or specify a certain GPU (e.g. cuda:1). ```auto``` by default.

 ### Input Requirements & Recommendations